Getting the Most Out of Auggie

 • Product launch narratives

-Why this works: Enables first-impression feedback, reveals emotional reactions, highlights intent vs. perception mismatches.
+Why this works: Enables first-impression feedback, reveals emotional reactions, highlights the gap between intent and perception.

-Power Move: Early-stage concepts produce more useful disagreement than final, approved creative.
+Power Move: Early-stage concepts produce more useful disagreement than polished, approved creative.
+Upload rough drafts.

 • Feature comparison slides